AICoE/manage-dependencies-tutorial/README.md

 # Thoth Tutorial - manage your dependencies in Jupyter notebooks.

 This tutorial is used to show how to manage dependencies for Jupyter Notebooks to allow reproducibility and shareability.
-In this way you learn how to move from local machine to cloud, running on [Operate First][1], and how you can enable contributions on your project from other team members.
+You will learn how to move from local to cloud development using [Operate First][1] environment and how you can enable contributions on your project.

 Once the tutorial is completed, you will be able to run your work on [Project Meteor][2].